VEAP is a basic needs organization whose programs include access to healthy foods, social services, housing stability and supportive services.

 VEAP takes a holistic approach to program delivery together with its strategic partners to build a stronger community.

-Learn more about VEAP programs, Board of Directors, staff, and financials.
+Learn more about VEAP programs, our commitment to diversity, equity and inclusion, Board of Directors, staff, and financials.
 VEAP’s office is co-located with Hennepin County; however, we do not share visitor information with the county nor do we receive information from them.

 Frequently Asked Questions